AllenInstitute/MicronsBinder/notebooks/multiscale/function/README.md

 # Structure-function analysis (Figure 6)

 ## DataJoint database
-This public database contains extracted structural and functional data such as visual responses and connectivity data.
+This public database which contains extracted structural and functional data such as visual responses and connectivity data.

 ### Registration
 You need to be registered to access the database.